breakpoint-software/pizzeria-management/README.md

 * EntityFramworkCore for MySql db.

 Architecture of the solution
-* API - endpoint required
+* API - endpoints
 * Services - logic of the app
-* Model - Data models, DTOs, Profilers and dbContext
+* Model - Data models, DTOs, Profiles and dbContext

 Helpers